amogh09/amogh09.github.io/_posts/2023-01-30-final-tagless-readert.md

   saveWallpaper name wallpaper
 ```

-So, the idea is to use final-tagless and ReaderT patterns together.
+So, the idea is to use Tagless-Final and ReaderT patterns together.
 These two patterns help us structure our applications in a modular fashion.
 High-level and low-level details of the application are well separated and loosely coupled through the typeclasses.

 # Three layers + Environment
 Another pattern that I found useful is to structure applications with three layers aka the three-layer cake.
 Layer-1 depends on Layer-2 which in-turn depends on Layer-3.

 ## Layer 1
 This layer is concerned about the high-level flow of the application.
 All functions in this layer are high-level and program to typeclasses.
 If the functions need access to specific configuration data then a `Has` typeclass should be added as a constraint.
 If the functions need a specific side-effect such as downloading some data then an appropriate typeclass constraint that exports the side-effect should be added to it.
 In our example from above, the `downloadWallpaper` function belongs to Layer-1.